Smackover Formation

 Geological formation in southeastern U.S.

-The Smackover Formation is a geologic formation that extends under parts of Arkansas, Louisiana, Texas, Alabama, Mississippi, and Florida.
+The Smackover Formation is a geologic formation that extends under portions of Arkansas, Louisiana, Texas, Alabama, Mississippi, and Florida.
 It preserves fossils dating back to the Jurassic period.
-The formation is a relic of an ancient sea that left an extensive, porous, and permeable limestone geologic unit.
+The formation is a relic of a former ancient sea that left an extensive, porous, and permeable limestone geologic unit.

 The Smackover Formation consists of oolitic limestones and silty limestones.